No Guarantor Loans for People with Bad Credit

 This second advantage is particularly important.
-If you approach a number of lenders direct instead of going through a broker, each lender will carry out a hard search on you when you've:
+If you approach a number of lenders directly instead of going through a broker, each lender will carry out a hard search on your credit file when you've:

 - filled in all your details on the application form and

 - given your permission to the lender to run the search.

 The more hard searches a direct lender sees on your report in a short space of time, the less likely you are to be accepted for a loan.
 That's because a lender might think you're struggling to manage your finances.
 Even worse, your credit rating will also be adversely affected.